Grilled Scallops and Shrimp Kabobs

 - Pour ¾ of the marinade into the bag with shrimp and scallops, reserve ¼ of the marinade for basting while the skewers are on the grill.

-- Place the bag in the refrigerator and allow the shrimp and scallops to marinate for 1 to 2 hours, turning the bag occasionally.
+- Place the bag in the refrigerator and allow the shrimp and scallops to marinate for 15-30 minutes, turning the bag occasionally.

 - Soak your wooden skewers in water for at least 1 hour, remove and let dry on a paper towel.